 Why it is important to exchange information

-Exchanging information with your child’s mother doesn’t just allow you to feel fully involved in your child’s life.
+Firstly, exchanging information with your child’s mother doesn’t just allow you to feel fully involved in your child’s life.
 Making sure that you both know what is happening in your child’s life means that they are less likely to develop patterns of risky behaviour.